Ping.sg Holiday Logos

 Halloween 2007

-This spooky logo designed for Halloween 2007 is another of my favorites!
-Like the valentine’s day 2007 logo, I have tweaked the logo color to black. bats fly around it while a black cat arches its back.
+This spooky logo designed for Halloween 2007 is another of my favourites!
+Like the valentine’s day 2007 logo, I have tweaked the logo colour to black. bats fly around it while a black cat arches its back.
 Also present are two jack-o-lanterns, an important Halloween element.
 Try spotting the little ghost!

 Mid-Autumn Festival 2007: